Seasoned salt: Chicken salt

 The first recipe for chicken salt consisted of salt, onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutamate (MSG), along with some unspecified herbs and spices.
-The most popular chicken salts available in supermarkets do not contain chicken, and most are vegetarian or vegan, including the modern Mitani chicken salt, however there are versions of chicken salt that use chicken or animal fats for flavouring.
+The most popular chicken salts available in supermarkets do not contain chicken, and most are vegetarian or vegan, including the modern Mitani chicken salt; however, there are versions of chicken salt that use chicken or animal fats for flavouring.

 United Kingdom

 Chip spice

-Invented in the 1970s in Hull and claimed to have been inspired by seasoned salt used in American diners, "chip spice" was introduced into the United Kingdom by Rod and Brenda Wilson; the recipe is paprika and salt-based.
+Invented in the 1970s in Hull and claimed to have been inspired by seasoned salt used in American diners, "chip spice" was introduced into the United Kingdom by Rod and Brenda Wilson; the recipe is paprika- and salt-based.
 A chilli-based variant is also available.
 The brand American Chip Spice is now owned by Wilson's Seasonings.

 Other types

-Schwartz (brand) sell a range of seasoned salts including salt, pepper and paprika seasoning all, celery salt and garlic salt.
+Schwartz sell a range of seasoned salts including salt, pepper and paprika seasoning, celery salt, and garlic salt.

-Nandos peri peri salt.
-The chicken restaurant sells a salt that contains a blend of spices.
+Nando's, a South African chicken restaurant that is famous in the UK, sells a peri-peri salt that contains a blend of spices.